kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

     config: poolConfigState, // The pool config state
     swapBaseForQuote: false, // Whether to swap base for quote
     amountIn: new BN(100000000), // The amount of tokens to swap
+    slippageBps: 100, // The slippage in basis points (optional)
     hasReferral: false, // Whether to include a referral fee
     currentPoint: new BN(0), // The current point
 })